nucleardreamer/mmmirror/README.md

         // callback from the other side
       }
     });

+### streams
+All binary data has a separate socket connection using `ws`.
+Right now, spotify songs are the only thing streamed, but going forward I will stick with [binaryjs](https://github.com/binaryjs/binaryjs)

 ### modules
 Client side "modules" are nothing more than scripts that return a `Deferred()` object. jsRender templates in the same folder are automatically loaded as well, so that the namespace is ready for the module (or any other module) to use.